I enjoy educating others about film history and the early years of cinema.

 The Comedy-Graph (1910) begins in live action, with a clown walking onto a stage.
 On the stage is a box with a smile on it, and the clown uses it to project images on the wall.

-The Comedy-Graph was released in a U.S. as a split reel with Better Than Gold (1910), a film that has since been lost.
+The Comedy-Graph was released in the U.S. as a split reel with Better Than Gold (1910), a film that has since been lost.

 4. L'enfance de l'art (1910)